My name is Les

 I also write for a few blogs for example I write projects for Element 14 where I use Raspberry Pi and Codebug to build robots, Santa Claus traps, Minecraft contraptions and virtual pets.

-I’m a broadcaster, I will be a host on the new Geek News Radio podcast and I have also been a guest presenter for Linux Outlaws and Ubuntu UK podcast.
+I’m a broadcaster, having recorded podcasts covering Ubuntu, Linux and Raspberry Pi.
+I have also been a guest presenter for Linux Outlaws and Ubuntu UK podcast.
 I have been a guest on the Pi Podcast, Linux Voice podcast and and Linux Luddites.

 But I am not just a writer, I also teach!